RacingTadpole/cmsplugin-rt/README.txt

 Some of them use classes appropriate for Twitter Bootstrap, but my intention is to broaden this.

-button                     a Twitter Bootstrap button, with html special characters allowed text_minimal_markup        plain text with an h2 heading, with links and email addresses activated and html special characters allowed resizeable_picture         a subclass of cms.plugin.picture which allows absolute or % width and height self_calc_pagination       (tailored to Twitter Bootstrap) hbar                       a simple hbar spacer                     adds a .spacer div, which I use to switch off float left and right
+button                     a Twitter Bootstrap button, with html special characters allowed text_minimal_markup        plain text with an h2 heading, with links and email addresses activated and html special codes allowed, e.g. &copy;
+resizeable_picture         a subclass of cms.plugin.picture which allows absolute or % width and height self_calc_pagination       shows pagination links where pages after 1 are all the children of page 1 (tailored to Twitter Bootstrap) hbar                       a simple html hbar element spacer                     adds a .spacer div, which I style as clear:both, to switch off float:left and float:right

-facebook_button            lots of options allowed twitter_button             lots of options allowed
+facebook_button            lots of options allowed twitter_button             lots of options allowed mailchimp_form             an inline mailchimp form (tailored to Twitter Bootstrap)

 style_modifier             a plugin that lets the admin change the css directly (tailored to Twitter Bootstrap)